-Find yourself in the right place at the right time in The Olympic Peninsula on Saturday, August 8, 2015, and you could have a front row seat to one of the grittiest, most challenging trail races in the Northwest.
+Find yourself in the right place at the right time in The Olympic Peninsula August, and you could have a front row seat to one of the grittiest, most challenging trail races in the Northwest.
 Find yourself in the right mindset, and you could be running it.
 Find your stomach in the right place, and you could be enjoying a weekend full of the best treats in Hood Canal.

 The fifth annual Beast of Big Creek Trail Race is just around the corner, as is A Taste of Hood Canal.
 Mt.
 Ellinor, set aflame with summer wildflowers and privy to some of the most breathtaking views of Hood Canal will be marked and ready for racers come early August as will Belfair be a flurry of delicious smells and activities for all.